-Let’s face it: not all lunch boxes are visually attractive.
+Let’s face it: not all lunch boxes are attractive.
 Most lunch boxes are guilty of making the typical co-worker appear like a schoolkid, grasping their Igloo lunch bag around with them as they anxiously head into work.
 The reality is is that you shouldn’t be embarrassed about your choice of a lunch bag, as it shouldn’t matter if you have custom photo bags or just a simple plain bag, your choice is what makes you who you are.
 So, whether you’re looking for a casual bag to hold cold food during your weekend commute, or a hefty cooler to bring with you on a camping trip, we’ve compiled some of the raddest lunch boxes, bags and coolers that money can buy.
 Upgrade your daily carry and get yourself one of these cool lunch boxes, made even cooler with some nice CBD Nutra edibles.
 If you’re not into bringing your own lunches then that’s fine.
 Perhaps you prefer to just buy whatever food takes your fancy at the time.
 This can be expensive, and bringing in your own food could save you money.
 However, if you don’t have the time for it then you could simple check out something like this cashcoup to help you save money when you buy food at least.

 BentoHeaven Leak Proof Bento Box